bila9630/Driving-Storage/README.md

 ## Notes
 - UserNav component is unused and can be removed
 - user/auto and user/test are test pages
+- Auslagern formatTotalDuration into lib because it is used in multiple places (result and result-detail)

 comment to trigger vercel deploy